 Capsular Contracture (Firm Scar, Distortion of Breast)

 It is natural for your body to form scar tissue around your breast implants.
 The body recognizes that the implant is “foreign” and surrounds it with scar tissue, called a “capsule.”
 Because saline and silicone implants are soft, scar tissue around the implants can contract.
 This is what scars normally do in and on your body.
 This is especially important with breast implants since they are soft and round, so the contracting “ball” of scar makes the space around the implant smaller, causing firmness and rippling of the implant distorting its shape.
+Thus leading the patient to no choice but to seek breast augmentation revision.

 Incomplete Muscle Release (Breast Move, Pushed to the Side)